julienamacher/twebte2/README.md

 **Important**: When choosing the website to monitor, please start with StackOverflow, since it is the one that sees the most activity.
 Otherwise you might not see anything for a while.

+You might need to login twice if you just authorized the application.

 ## Feature

 The idea of this project is to display in near real time activity on any website under the StackExchange unbrella.